darvizu061/project_3_arcade_games/README.md

 ## LICENSE ##
 -------------------------------
-project_3_arcade_games is a public repository for the open public.
+project_3_arcade_games is a repository for the open public.
 Feel free to use.